wernerwothke/helloWorld/README.md

 helloWorld
 ===========

-The function **helloWorld** is a sleek and modern hello world function..
+The function **helloWorld** is a sleek and modern hello world function.

 Install latest development release from [Github](https://github.com/dbetebenner/helloWorld/) :octocat: